MrBogomips/MrBogomips.AspNetMvc.ModuleRouting/README.md

 Thi package aims to fill the gap.

-Even it express its usefulness at best in conjuction with modularized app development, you can also use it as an alternative way to maintain the routing configuration in a module-fashion style.
+Even if it shows its usefulness at best in conjuction with modularized app development, you can also use it as an alternative way to maintain the routing configuration in a module-fashion style.